Product Name:

 Antibody Cross Reactivity: Does not cross-react with hsp70.

-Scientific Background: Hsp70 genes encode abundant heat-inducible 70-kDa hsps (hsp70s).
-In most eukaryotes hsp70 genes exist as part of a multigene family.
+Scientific Background: HSP70 genes encode abundant heat-inducible 70-kDa HSPs (HSP70s).
+In most eukaryotes HSP70 genes exist as part of a multigene family (1).
 They are found in most cellular compartments of eukaryotes including nuclei, mitochondria, chloroplasts, the endoplasmic reticulum and the cytosol, as well as in bacteria.
-The genes show a high degree of conservation, having at least 50% identity (2).
-The N-terminal two thirds of hsp70s are more conserved than the C-terminal third.
-Hsp70 binds ATP with high affinity and possesses a weak ATPase activity which can be stimulated by binding to unfolded proteins and synthetic peptides (3).
-When hsc70 (constitutively expressed) present in mammalian cells was truncated, ATP binding activity was found to reside in an N-terminal fragment of 44 kDa which lacked peptide binding capacity.
-Polypeptide binding ability therefore resided within the C-terminal half (4).
-The structure of this ATP binding domain displays multiple features of nucleotide binding proteins (5). >When cells are subjected to metabolic stress (e.g., heat shock) a member of the hsp 70 family, hsp 70 (hsp72), is expressed; hsp 70 is highly related to hsc70 (>90% sequence identity).
-Constitutively expressed hsc70 rapidly forms a stable complex with the highly inducible hsp70 in cells following heat shock.
-The interaction of hsc70 with hsp 70 is regulated by ATP.
-These two heat shock proteins move together in the cell experiencing stress.
-Furthermore, research on hsc70 has implicates it with a role in facilitating the recovery of centrosomal structure and function after heat shock (6).
+It assists in protein folding, stabilizes unfolded proteins to prevent aggregation, and handles misfolded proteins under stress conditions.
+Hsp70 is crucial for cellular repair, aiding in translocation and acting as an anti-apoptotic agent.
+The HSP70 genes show a high degree of conservation, having at least 5O% identity (2).
+The proteins features an N-terminal nucleotide-binding domain (NBD) and a C-terminal substrate-binding domain (SBD).
+The N-terminal two thirds of HSP70s are more conserved than the C-terminal third.
+HSP70 binds ATP with high affinity and possesses a weak ATPase activity which can be stimulated by binding to unfolded proteins and synthetic peptides (3).
+They use ATP hydrolysis to bind (ADP-bound) and release (ATP-bound) substrates, aiding in their folding.
+When HSC70 (constitutively expressed) present in mammalian cells was truncated, ATP binding activity was found to reside in an N-terminal fragment of 44 kDa which lacked peptide binding capacity.
+Their polypeptide binding ability resides within the C-terminal half, and they bind to hydrophobic regions of unfolded proteins (4).
+The structure of this ATP binding domain displays multiple features of nucleotide binding proteins (5).
+All HSP70s, regardless of location, bind proteins, particularly unfolded ones.
+The binding of ATP triggers a critical conformational change leading to the release of the bound substrate protein (6).
+The universal ability of HSP70s to undergo cycles of binding to and release from hydrophobic stretches of partially unfolded proteins determines their role in a great variety of vital intracellular functions such as protein synthesis, protein folding and oligomerization and protein transport.
+This description may include information annotated by UniProt and/or Google AI.